 ”Investments made into companies, organizations, and funds with the intention to generate social and environmental impact alongside a financial return.”.

-Impact investing can, therefore, be seen as a form of socially responsible investing and as a guide for various investment strategies.
+Impact investing can be seen as a form of socially responsible investing and as a guide for various investment strategies.
 Impact investments are made into companies (for or non-profit), organisations and funds, with the intention to generate measurable social and/or environmental impact together with a financial return.

-Watch the quick and catchy video below by a broader explanation from Anthony Bugg-Levine and Ted Emerson into impact investing.
+Watch the quick and catchy video below followed by a boarder explanation from Anthony Bugg-Levine and Ted Emerson into impact investing.